 We believe that without the assistance of good colleagues, the existence of By Mountain People (BMP) is impossible.
 BMP protects and advocates for the rights and wellbeing of all of our colleagues.

 Malaria occurs in Nepal, and it is a disease that still claims lives, including travelers.

 Malaria advice in Nepal depends heavily on various personal and travel-related factors.
 Therefore, it is recommended to seek personal advice at your nearest travel clinic.

 You will probably be advised to avoid mosquito bites to prevent malaria.
 For instance, by wearing long sleeves and pants and using mosquito spray with DEET.
 You may be adviced to take prescription medicine before, during, and after your trip as well.

 Yes, to travel safe and return home healthy it is wise to get yourself vaccinated.
 Contact your local travel health clinic and ask for their personal advice to maintain your health during your travel in Nepal.

 Your travel health clinic will make sure that you are up-to-date on routine vaccines.
-These vaccines probably include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
+These vaccines probably include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, and polio vaccine.

 Vaccines before traveling to Nepal